denko-rb/denko-piboard/README.md

 This gem adds support for Linux GPIO, I2C, and SPI devices to the [`denko`](https://github.com/denko-rb/denko) gem.
 Unlike the main gem, peripherals are connected directly to a single board computer, such as a Raspberry Pi or Orange Pi, instead of a microcontroller attached to a computer.

-`Denko::PiBoard`, representing your SBC GPIO header, is a drop-in replacement for `Denko::Board` (attached microcontroller).
+`Denko::PiBoard`, representing your SBC GPIO, is a drop-in replacement for `Denko::Board` (a microcontroller).

 ## Example
 ```ruby